Advice about improving your English and passing an ICAO English test from Aviation English Asia.

 - During which stage of flight did the crocodile escape?

 - Do you believe that passengers running from one side of the aircraft to another could cause the plane to crash?

-Although this kind of incident appears far-fetched- incidents with animals frequently create difficulties for pilots.
+Although this kind of incident appears far-fetched- incidents with animals sometimes create difficulties for pilots.
 To perform well in an ICAO English test (and for aviation safety) you are going to need to be able to describe this kind of situation clearly in plain English.
 With professional training from Aviation English Asia you will be able to understand a wide range of unexpected situations that can occur in flight, organise your thoughts and report them clearly and without hesitation.
-You will also be able to report the routine stuff AND reinforce your aviation knowledge.
+You will also be able to report the routine situations and reinforce your aviation knowledge.